argoproj-labs/hera/docs/examples/workflows/map_reduce.md

 This is a map reduce example from the upstream Argo Workflows repository.
-This is not part of the upstream examples folder for workflows because the upstream example is not formatted properly.
+This is not part of the upstream examples folder for workflows because the upstream example is not formatted according to PEP recommendations.

 See the upstream example [here](https://github.com/argoproj/argo-workflows/blob/master/examples/map-reduce.yaml).